TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Index.rst

          .. container:: card-body

-            This chapter details how major updates are installed using Composer and highlights what tasks need to be carried out before and after the core is updated.
+            This chapter details how major upgrades are installed using Composer and highlights what tasks need to be carried out before and after the core is updated.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0